Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Basic Types: Numbers (5/29)
-"You now know how to execute Pharo code.
+You now know how to execute Pharo code.

 Now let's talk about basic objects.

 1, 2, 100, 2/3 ... are Numbers, and respond to many messages evaluating mathematical expressions.

-Evaluate these ones:"
+Evaluate these ones:
 ```smalltalk
 2. "Output: 2"
 ```